Wodzeck: Plot

-Next morning, he has finished his outlook on life, he is hopeless.
-He bequests all his effects to Andres who cannot help him.
-After all he buys in an ironmonger's shop the knife.
-Without looking anywhere he stabs Maleen to death.
+The next morning he is hopeless.
+He bequeathes all his effects to Andres who cannot help him.
+Eventually he buys a knife and stabs Maleen to death.
 After that, he seems to recover his senses.
-When he realizes that he had killed what has been the most beloved being in his life, madness is overwhelming him.
+When he realizes that he has killed what has been the most beloved being in his life, madness overwhelms him.

-He is apprehended walking round the street.
-On several psychological expert reports he is declared insane.
-After his installation in a psychiatric asylum, he further feels neither anxiety nor desire.
+He is apprehended wandering the streets.
+Several psychological experts declare him unfit to stand trial.
+Committed to a psychiatric asylum, he feels neither anxiety nor desire.
 He simply exists.

 Reception

 Herbrich commissioned film composer Andreas Hofner to create some pop songs with German lyrics for the film – a task he only reluctantly accepted.
 The film was premiered at the 18th Hof International Film Festival in 1984.

 Wodzeck was presented at 20 international film festivals.
 In Germany it was released by enfilm, Christian Meinke, who also appeared as the taxi driver in the film.
 In 2017, the 35mm film was digitally remastered and re-released in the Fiction – Non-Fiction Film Edition.